Hospital looks at affiliation one year later

 Locklair said that, shortly after last year’s affiliation, McLeod administrators went to hospital staff and asked them to prioritize needs.

 “As soon as we hit the ground, we asked the medical staff to make lists and prioritize what is needed for essential care,” said Locklair.
-“We knew we were making an investment, but our funds are unlimited.
+“We knew we were making an investment, but our funds aren’t unlimited.
 But we have a commitment here, and we will continue to invest in capital equipment here.”

 Locklear said the affiliation has also provided Clarendon residents will “access to specialists across the entire McLeod family.”